saranatour1/convex-panel/README.md

 # Convex Panel

-A React component for monitoring and debugging Convex applications.
+A development panel for Convex applications that provides real-time logs, data inspection, and more.

 ## Installation